BF1103/2016Fall-Data-Managemnt-for-Analytics/README.md

 # istm-6212

-Hello world, this is for exercises for Data Managment.
+Hello world, this is for exercises of Data Managment 2016 Fall.